-I was watching one of my favourite fashion influencers the other day whilst taking a break from doing absolutely nothing and she turned the camera around to show the floor of her bedroom.
+I was watching one of my favourite fashion influencers the other day and she turned the camera around to show the floor of her bedroom.
 You literally couldn’t see the bottom of it for packages – clothes half in half out of boxes, heels poking here and there.
 She said: “I told you – when I’m bored – I just shop!”
 How amazing would it be for that to be your job?
 Well, I decided to join her.
 I’m not going to be posting about fast fashion brands, but I am going to be making some sustainable stylist recommendations for your wardrobe.
 This is for you dear reader – each outfit is styled from hand-picked mindful fashion brands and themed to suit your needs this upcoming summer… when COVID-19 is far behind us…

 The Summer Wedding

 Beautiful long flowing dresses, champagne fizzing from the bottle into your waiting glass, happy chatter amongst the guests, and the scent of roses from the bride’s bouquet… Summer weddings.
 There’s nothing quite like them.
 For me, soft heels and delicate jewellery are a must.
 I pair these with an elegant maxi dress and eye-catching headpiece for full-on glamour to stand out amongst the crowd.
 Insider tip: just don’t outshine the bride! 😉

 Reformation is one of my favourite go-to brands for occasion wear.
 They are working to minimise their impact on the environment and each item has a group of stats with it that shows how much waste and water was saved in the making when compared to other fast fashion brands.
 The Winslow Dress in Macademia has saved: